-If you are planning to grow some peppers in either a raised bed or a garden bed, you’ll want to make sure they have your pepper plant spacing right.
+If you are planning to grow peppers in either a raised bed or a garden bed, you’ll want to make sure you have your pepper plant spacing right.

-Every plant needs a different amount of space.
-Some vegetables need several feet between plants like squash or tomatoes, while others need just a few inches, like carrots and some herbs.
+Every plant needs a different amount of space to thrive.
+Some vegetables need several feet between plants, like squash or tomatoes.
+Others need just a few inches, like carrots and many herbs.

 Spacing between pepper plants will vary from one variety to another, so we have rounded up some of the most popular pepper types.
 In general, the larger the pepper, the larger the plant, and thus the wider your spacing should be.